Customer Journey Research for Installation

 Deliverables

-- Validated AS-IS journey map per audience and per country, showing every stage from need recognition to post-installation
+- Validated AS-IS journey map per audience and country, need recognition to post-installation

 - Friction-point matrix with quantified commercial impact scores, ranked by priority

-- Touchpoint inventory: which touchpoints are used at each journey stage, how they perform, and where gaps exist
+- Touchpoint inventory: which are used at each stage, how they perform, where gaps exist

-- TO-BE journey map (when co-creation phase is included) with prioritized interventions and assigned ownership
+- TO-BE journey map (with co-creation) and prioritized interventions with assigned ownership

-- Country comparison report showing where journey dynamics converge and where they diverge
+- Country comparison of where journey dynamics converge and diverge

-- Verbatim quote bank organized by audience type, journey stage, and country
+- Verbatim quote bank by audience type, journey stage, and country

 -